 It contains essential plant nutrients like nitrogen, phosphorus, and potassium, making it a sustainable alternative to chemical fertilizers.
 Additionally, insect frass helps improve soil quality and supports plant health, while contributing to waste reduction and ecosystem balance.

 Here are five compelling reasons to consider using insect frass as a fertilizer:

-Natural nutrients: Frass contains a balanced combination of essential nutrients such as nitrogen, phosphorus and potassium, which are vital for plant health and well-being.
+Natural Nutrients: Insect frass provides a balanced combination of vital nutrients, including nitrogen, phosphorus, and potassium, which are essential for healthy plant growth and development.

-In terms of price, insect ash can range from a few euros for a small bag to tens of euros for large quantities.
-The exact price depends on several factors, including quality, availability and demand.
+Regarding pricing, insect frass typically ranges from a few euros for small quantities to tens of euros for larger quantities.
+The exact price is determined by factors such as product quality, availability, and market demand.

 For further information on insect frass and its benefits as an organic fertilizer, you can refer to reputable sources such as scientific studies, agricultural research institutions, or organic farming organizations.